 #KeepItInPlay was an initiative encouraging theatergoers to pay their money forward during the COVID-19 pandemic by buying tickets for future productions.

 Jam-A-Palooza was a virtual charity concert featuring student and alumni artists in support of Wesleyan University’s FGLI (first generation, low-income) fund.

-Maddie Munchies was a social media account promoting delicious, healthy vegan recipes.
+Maddie Munchies is a social media account promoting delicious, healthy vegan recipes.

-Earthlings were a theater collective virtually premiering their devised piece, SYMP, which re-imagined Plato's Symposium in a modern-day social media context ("symp" = "simp").
+Earthlings are a theater collective virtually premiering their devised piece, SYMP, which re-imagined Plato’s Symposium in a modern-day social media context (“symp” = “simp”).

 Comedy duo Morgan & Kemp hired me to create an animated logo to brand their satirical social media content.
 I began the process by designing four prototypes exploring the brand’s tone and voice.
 After several rounds of revisions, we arrived at an elastic final version with a splash of color.